 Know the facts:

-- According to the Canadian Centre for Substance Use and Addiction, driving while impaired by alcohol or drugs is the most prominent factor contributing to serious crashes on Canada’s roads
+- According to the Canadian Centre on Substance Use and Addiction, driving while impaired by alcohol or drugs is one of the most prominent factors contributing to serious crashes on Canada’s roads.

-- In young drivers aged 16 to 25, 55 per cent of crashes involve drug or alcohol impairment.
+- In young drivers aged 16 to 25, almost half of crashes involve drug or alcohol impairment.

 - The Traffic Injury Research Foundation in Canada’s Road Safety Monitor Report documents that cannabis impairs your ability to control your speed, maintain a proper following distance, stay in your lane and causes you to react slower.